Mediation Attorney? Or Certified Mediator In Palm & Broward County? Which Is Best?

 Judith Goldberg is a certified divorce mediation provider in Palm Beach & Broward County, Florida.
 She can guide you through the answers to these questions as they arise.

-Mediation is usually conducted in the office of the mediator as opposed to the often rushed atmosphere in courtroom corridors during contested court proceedings.
+Mediation is usually conducted in the office of the mediation attorney, or mediator, or as opposed to the often rushed atmosphere in courtroom corridors during contested court proceedings.
 The mediator’s office is also a neutral setting for the parties.
 The mediator’s role is that of a neutral and impartial third party who has no stake in the outcome of the dispute.
 Also, the mediator does not represent either party individually or give legal advice.
 The mediator facilitates an agreement between the parties that meets both of their interests and that of their family.

 Another reason why parties may prefer mediation is that it is confidential.
 Parties should be prepared to make complete financial disclosure to facilitate a fair agreement.
 Anything that the parties discuss in mediation usually can not be used against them later.
 Litigation, on the other hand, is public and potentially embarrassing details may be revealed in open court.

 Advantages To Divorce Mediation

 There is increased control when mediating agreements as well.
 Parties have the opportunity to fashion an agreement that works best for them.
 In this case, as opposed to a judge setting forth what the parties will do.
 In the context of divorce, mediation can be used to reach resolution on a variety of important issues such as finances, child support, child custody and alimony.
 The duration and timing of mediation sessions is created between the mediator and parties and accommodates the parties schedules.
 Mediation can even be accomplished through teleconference.